isc-projects/bind9/doc/arm/reference.rst

    the parameters for this calculation.

 ``fetch-quota-params``
-   Sets the parameters to use for dynamic resizing of the ``fetches-per-server`` quota in response to detected congestion.
+   This sets the parameters to use for dynamic resizing of the ``fetches-per-server`` quota in response to detected congestion.

    The first argument is an integer value indicating how frequently to recalculate the moving average of the ratio of timeouts to responses for each server.
-The default is 100, meaning we recalculate the average ratio after every 100 queries have either been answered or timed out.
+The default is 100, meaning that BIND recalculates the average ratio after every 100 queries have either been answered or timed out.